zgornel/StringAnalysis.jl/docs/src/examples.md

 Matrix(U*U')  # document to document similarity
 Matrix(V*V')  # term to term similarity
 ```
-LSA models can be saved and retrieved to and from am easy to read and parse text format.
+LSA models can be saved/loaded to/from disk using a text format similar to the random projection model one.
 ```@repl index
 file = "model.txt"
 lm